-Total margin (which includes the effects of the unrealized gains and losses on commodity derivative instruments not associated with current-period transactions) increased \$119 million during Fiscal 2020.
-Adjusted total margin decreased \$70 million in

-Fiscal 2020 largely attributable to the previously mentioned lower retail volumes sold (\$82 million) partially offset by slightly higher average retail unit margins (\$14 million) compared to Fiscal 2019.
+Total margin (which includes the effects of the unrealized gains and losses on commodity derivative instruments not associated with current-period transactions) increased \$71 million during Fiscal 2021.
+Adjusted total margin decreased \$24 million in Fiscal 2021 largely attributable to the lower retail propane volumes (\$24 million) and decreased non-propane margin (\$13 million) principally reflecting lower fees and services partially offset by increased cylinder sales.
+These decreases were partially offset by higher average propane margin (\$10 million) resulting from the rising propane cost environment and effective margin management efforts.

-Operating income (which includes the effects of the unrealized gains and losses on commodity derivative instruments not associated with current-period transactions, business transformation expenses and AmeriGas Merger expenses) was \$135 million higher in Fiscal 2020 compared to the prior year.
-Adjusted operating income decreased \$31 million in Fiscal 2020 principally reflecting the previously mentioned decrease in adjusted total margin partially offset by lower operating and administrative expenses (\$39 million excluding the effects of business transformation and AmeriGas Merger expenses).
-The decrease in operating and administrative expenses in Fiscal 2020 includes, among other things, lower employee compensation and benefits-related costs (\$19 million), decreased vehicle operating and maintenance expenses (\$10 million), lower litigation expense (\$7 million), and lower business travel expenses (\$6 million).
-These improvements were partially offset by increased vacation accruals (\$4 million) which include the effects of COVID-19 in Fiscal 2020.
-The lower total operating and administrative expenses reflected above include the partial benefits related to the previously mentioned ongoing LPG transformation initiatives.
+Operating income (which includes the effects of the unrealized gains and losses on commodity derivative instruments not associated with current-period transactions, business transformation expenses) was \$96 million higher in Fiscal 2021 compared to the prior year.
+Adjusted operating income increased \$11 million during Fiscal 2021 reflecting lower operating and administrative expenses excluding the effects of business transformation expenses (\$21 million) compared to Fiscal 2020, higher other income (\$10 million) attributable to customer fees and gains on the early settlement of certain commodity derivative instruments during Fiscal 2021, and lower depreciation and amortization expense (\$5 million).
+These positive impacts were largely offset by the previously mentioned decrease in adjusted total margin (\$24 million).
+The decrease in operating and administrative expenses excluding the effects of business transformation expenses in Fiscal 2021 reflects, among other things, lower employee compensation and benefits-related costs (\$26 million), decreased equipment operating and maintenance expenses (\$7 million), and lower general insurance costs (\$4 million) compared to Fiscal 2020.
+These decreases were partially offset by increased advertising expenses (\$7 million) and higher vehicle lease expense (\$4 million) compared to Fiscal 2020.
+These lower operating and administrative expenses reflect the partial benefits related to the previously mentioned ongoing business transformation initiatives.